 In the unlikely event of a suspected data security breach, we will notify you and, if appropriate, the regulator as soon as possible.

-We aim to resolve any concern you raise about our use of your personal data directly wit you.
-The GDPR also give you the right to complain to the Information Commissioner who can be contacted at www.ico.org.uk/concerns or telephone: 0303 123 1113
+We aim to resolve any concern you raise about our use of your personal data directly with you.
+The GDPR also give you the right to complain to the Information Commissioner who can be contacted at Make a Complaint or telephone: 0303 123 1113.